mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 ### Solution 2: FormattedHTMLMessage

 `FormattedHTMLMessage` was another way to solve this problem, but it was removed in more recent versions.
-It's a compoent provided by react-intl, similar to `FormattedMessage`, but it allows us to include HTML in the translation string instead of nesting translated text.
-Since it's been removed, it can't be used any more, but it demonstrates another problem with ran into in the past.
+It's a component provided by react-intl, similar to `FormattedMessage`, but allows us to include HTML in the translation string instead of nesting translated text.
+Since it's been removed, it can't be used any more, but it demonstrates another problem we ran into in the past.

 ```jsx
 // import {FormattedHTMLMessage} from 'react-intl';